MTraveller/cotal-drf/README.md

             5. Do: `git commit -m "Initial commit"` "Press Enter"
             6. Do: `git branch -M main` "Press Enter"
             7. Do: `git push -u origin main` "Press Enter"
-            8. Wait until files are uploaded, usually takes a couple seconds.
+            8. Wait until files are uploaded; this usually takes a couple seconds.
-            9. Now this project is in your created repo.
+            9. This project is now in your newly created repo.
-               -  to push to GitHub you must use the command from step 7
+               -  To push to GitHub, you must use the command from step 7.
                -  to push using only git push:
                   -  Do: `git branch --set-upstream-to=origin/main main` "Press Enter"